Workplace Free Expression

 The use of social media in the workplace and outside of work raises many ethical, legal, and union-related questions about the balance between legitimate and illegitimate employer restrictions on employee speech.
 Social media platforms offer myriad opportunities for amplifying individual expression, some of which may clearly be contrary to employers’ interests.
 As a result, there is ambiguity about the free expressive rights of employees to share publicly their experiences at work without fear of reprisal.
 This is an important public policy, labour relations, and human rights issue.

-The Centre for Free Expression is collaborating with Professor Charles Smith and his colleagues on their research into workplace free expression.
+The Centre for Free Expression is collaborating with Professor Charles Smith and Daniel J. Paré on their research into workplace free expression.
 Priorities are examining how employment law is dealing with workplace expression in the context of social media, and how arbitrators are reconciling employees' free expression rights with their contractual obligation to avoid harming their employers' public reputation.
-An open, online database of arbitration decisions on this matter is available on the CFE website.
+Click here for the searchable, online database of legal decisions regarding freedom of expression at work.